 A cryptic pregnancy is when you don’t know you’re pregnant.
-It can happen to people who have irregular periods, don’t know the common signs of pregnancy or get a negative result on a pregnancy test.
+It can happen if you have irregular periods, don’t know the common signs of pregnancy or get a negative result on a pregnancy test.

 Advertisement